elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 >*"You show me a person that is growing personally, and I will show you a person who serves others."*

 What have you done here?
-By serving your employer you have been rewarded with green pieces of paper(money!) that serves as proof that you have indeed been useful to another human being(in this case your employer).
+By serving your employer you have been rewarded with green pieces of paper(money!) that serve as proof that you have indeed been useful to another human being(in this case your employer).

 Look at you!
 Serving people and making money!
 You go girl!...or guy!